 The lack of rights as a workforce makes the partnership with noted hater of workers Diane Spendricks a perfect fit.
 Her newest pet project, the state of the art baseball stadium on the Rock River for the High-A Miami Marlins affiliate Beloit Snappers, is the all the buzz around town, as expected.
 The massive stadium lights are now visible on the southbound drive down Riverside Dr., yet another reminder of Beloit's Sim City status in the eyes of evil overlord Diane Hendricks.
 I'm happy for the players; they deserve state of the art facilities to eat their rationed spaghetti in.
 But personally, I'm excited to not support it.

 As previously noted in this space, owner Quint Studer thinks we should shut our mouths and be grateful.
+I think he should learn how to ride a bike.
 For all accounts, Studer seems like a decent human being, something I'm consistently skeptical if you're as wealthy as he is.
 But the condescending tone he takes with Snappers fans who simply want to not be raked over the coals because the team wants to sell more merchandise by changing the name of a beloved local brand reeks of pompousness.